Looking for America: DC

 Exhibit: March 8 - May 7, 2021

-This is inspired by a larger project, Looking for America by Philippa Hughes, developed to explore immigration and American identity in various communities across the United States through public art, storytelling, and dialogue.
+This is part of a larger project, Looking for America by Philippa Hughes, developed to explore immigration and American identity in various communities across the United States through public art, storytelling, and dialogue.

 About the Curator: Philippa P.B.
 Hughes produces art-fueled projects to spark humanizing and empathy building conversations between people who might not normally meet.
 As a Social Sculptor and creator of the Pink Line Project, her practice is constructed around the principle that art can inspire a sense of awe and wonder about the world, which inspires curiosity, which inspires empathy.
 She has designed and produced hundreds of creative activations since 2007 for curious folks to engage with art and with one another in unconventional and meaningful ways.
 She leads CuriosityConnects.us, a partner in Looking For America a national series inviting politically diverse guests to break bread and talk to each other face-to-face using art as the awe-inspiring starting point for conversation.